hrydgard/ppsspp-site/docs/troubleshooting/ppsspp-keeps-crashing.md

 ### For Android/iOS

-Turn off any apps that might cause issues
+Turn off any apps that might cause issues.
+Turn off accessibility settings.

 Restart your Device